What is Trochanteric Bursitis?

 Your physiotherapist will tailor your hip rehabilitation to help you achieve your own functional goals.

 PHASE IV – Preventing a Recurrence

-Trochanteric bursitis does have a tendency to return.
-The main reason it is thought to recur is due to insufficient rehabilitation.
+Trochanteric bursitis does tend to return.
+The main reason is due to insufficient rehabilitation.

 Trochanteric Bursitis Surgery

-Surgery is not a common path.
-However, in persistent cases, removal of the bursa (bursectomy), can be performed.
+Surgery is not a familiar path.
+However, in persistent cases, you can perform removal of the bursa (bursectomy).

 What Results Can You Expect for Trochanteric Bursitis?

-While some people can respond quickly to physiotherapy treatment within a few weeks, more chronic cases where gluteal tendinopathy exists in the gluteal muscle group under the bursa can require a few weeks and sometimes months to achieve recovery.
+While some people can respond quickly to physiotherapy treatment within a few weeks, more chronic cases may not.
+Stubborn examples include gluteal tendinopathy in the gluteal muscle group under the bursa can require a few weeks and sometimes months to recover.

-Trochanteric bursitis is successfully managed in the vast majority over a period of approximately six weeks.
-It is important to not stop your rehabilitation exercises as soon as you pain abates.
-You may be recommended some prevention exercises to perform as a part of your weekly health and wellbeing program.
+Trochanteric bursitis treatment is successful in the vast majority over approximately six weeks.
+It is essential not to stop your rehabilitation exercises as soon as your pain diminishes.
+You may continue some prevention exercises to perform as a part of your weekly health and wellbeing program.

 Hip Joint Pain